 So, assuming you are already using one of these object caching methods, you can set up LSCWP support in the Cache Settings tab.

-Object Cache is disabled by default.
+This entire integration is disabled by default.
 Select

 ON to enable it and then configure it via the settings, as described below.

 This is an informational area to let you know the status of your external object cache.
 If you are getting errors here, please see How to Debug your Object Cache Setup.

 These settings refer to the hostname (or IP address) and port number used by your object cache.
 The default values of

 11211 should work fine for you, if your cache is set up via a TCP connection.
 If you are using a UNIX socket, Host should be set to